UNSW-Data-Soc/elixir/README.md

 ```

 to download all necessary packages.

+---

+If it is your first time setting up, create a `.env` file in the root directory
+and copy-paste the `.env.example` file's contents into `.env`

+Ask the IT directors to give you the values for the environment variables.
+NEVER commit or push the `.env` file.

+---

 Ensure that you have Prettier (VSCode extension or other) installed to lint your code before you commit + push.